LukePappa/myOS/text.md

-Attend to the divinity that underlies everything.
+Attend to the divinity of existence.